simerusm/SimerusM/README.md

 i love working on cool and challenging things that can impact many people

-some things that i've built are ai agents to simulate the creation of startup and a policy recommendation engine

 feel free to reach out to my email simerus.mahesh@uwaterloo.ca
 <!--
 **SimerusM/SimerusM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.